tsunamarama/streamer/README.md

 ## Description

-A web application utilising that allows users to:
+A web application that allows users to:

 * Browse movies
 * Search movies by genres, actors, and directors